FOR WOMEN | ONLINE ACROSS CA

 This may include approaches such as Brainspotting and gentle exposure-based therapy.

-Each is used intentionally—to help you engage what’s difficult without reinforcing the same patterns.
+I use each intentionally—to help you engage what’s difficult without reinforcing the same patterns.

 Over time, this work supports a different kind of change—less reactivity, more flexibility, and a greater ability to move through moments that once felt consuming.